UAC TurboTrain: Canadian service

 By 1974, after substantial modifications of the gearbox device and pendular suspension, and reinforcement of the sound insulation, the Turbotrains finally took up untroubled service.
 CN operated the Turbos until 1978, when their passenger operations were taken over by Via Rail, who continued the service.

-One of the three remaining trains developed an oil leak and caught fire on the afternoon run from Montréal to Toronto on May 29, 1979.
+One of the three remaining trains developed an oil leak and caught fire on the afternoon run from Montreal to Toronto on May 29, 1979.
 It was stopped west of Morrisburg.
 It took some time for the fire engines to arrive as they were forced to drive on the trackbed.
 The power car and two coaches were totally destroyed.
 There were no injuries, although rapid disembarkation was needed.
-The train was eventually towed back to the Turcot yard in Montréal and remained there for several years, covered by tarpaulins.
+The train was eventually towed back to the Turcot yard in Montreal and remained there for several years, covered by tarpaulins.

 The Turbo's final run was on October 31, 1982, when they were replaced by the all-Canadian LRC trainsets from Bombardier Transportation, which employed conventional diesel-electric locomotives.
 Although they had an early reputation for unreliability, according to CN's records, the rebuilt TurboTrains had an availability rate of over 97% for their careers with CN and Via.
 The LRC suffered from similar teething problems, notably with the tilt system locking the cars in a tilted position.

 The withdrawal of the Turbotrains was also precipitated by the rise in oil prices during the 1973 oil embargo and the following years, which destroyed "one of gas turbine traction's prime advantages, fuel cost economy".

 None of the UAC TurboTrains were preserved.